benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 experience over time.

-Another assumption underlying this postulate also being, that it's very unlikely for a person to combine most of the mentioned maturity traits without going through some years of working in teams.
-Mind you, not necesarily software development or operations teams.
-Actually any half-way creative work will probably allow a mindful person to evolve their relevant soft-skills.
+Another assumption underlying this postulate also being, that it's very unlikely for a person to combine most of the below mentioned maturity traits without going through some years of working in teams, in which the technical skills will likely get sorted out in a way or another.

-But what actually are those characteristics, soft-skills?
+But what actually are those characteristics, soft-skills that make up mature developers?

 #### Mindfulness